whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     boxplot(max_inf_patient, main="Maximum Inflammation Scores", ylab="Max_inf_score")
     legend("topright", legend="n=60 patients", cex=0.8) # adding a legend

-In RStudio, the 'Plots' panel in the bottom right contains a history of all the plots you've made using the console.
-If you run this code from the rmd file, then the plots will be displayed inside that file.
+If you run this code in RStudio from the .rmd file, the plots will be displayed in amongst the text document.
+If you ran them in the console, then the most recent one will be visible in the 'Plots' panel in the bottom right.
+It also contains a history of all the plots you've made using the console that you can flick through using the arrow buttons.
 In vanilla R, a new plot will replace the existing one unless you create a new window for it.